easternillinois/ansible-role-filebeat/README.md

 Whether to create the Filebeat configuration file and handle the copying of SSL key and cert for filebeat.
 If you prefer to create a configuration file yourself you can set this to `false`.

+    filebeat_inputs_log_enabled: true

+Whether to type: log for filebeat_inputs.
+Default it true.

     filebeat_inputs:
       - type: log
         paths: